-While many of us around the world are stuck indoors, you can spread some joy by putting on streaming concerts and releasing videos — all from your home.
+You can spread joy and build an online following by putting on streaming concerts and releasing videos — all from your home.

 Since it’s free to stream a live video feed using services such as Twitch, YouTube Live, Periscope, Facebook Live, Mixer, and YouNow, there’s no better time than now to give live streaming a try.
 And even if you don’t perform live, you can always create videos and upload them on sites like YouTube, Vimeo, Facebook, and others.
 All of these platforms have monetization options which you will want to take advantage of.